 While IVF success rates for women up to the age of 38 are still improving, beyond this age the chance of having a baby with your own eggs declines rapidly.
-So if you are considering IVF over 40, then Bourn Hall Medical Director Dr Thomas Mathews has some special advice.
+If you are considering IVF over 40, Dr Nausheen Mawal, Consultant Gynaecologist and IVF Specialism Lead Clinician at Bourn Hall Norwich has some advice.

 “As a consequence we offer different types of advice and therapy for women in their late thirties and early forties in order to boost their chances of success.
 With any fertility treatment the sooner you start the better, so if you really want to give it your best shot don’t put it off any longer.”